brightzheng100/platform-automation-pipelines/README.md

 ### [install-opsman](intall-opsman.yml)

 This pipeline is dedicated for installation of OpsMan and OpsMan Director.

-The jobs involved in this pipeline include:
-1. create-opsman-and-configure-auth
-2. configure-director
-3. apply-director-changes
-4. export-installation

 ```
 $ fly -t local set-pipeline -p install-opsman \